plaidfinch/ComonadSheet/Presentation/presentation.md

 loeb fs = xs where xs = fmap ($ xs) fs
 ```

-> - `loeb` is a fixed-point where each element of the structure refers to the whole structure in terms of *absolute position*
+> - `loeb`: each element refers to *absolute positions* in the structure
-> - Comonadic computations are often described as computations in the context of a *relative position* within a larger structure
+> - comonads: computations in context of *relative position* in a structure

-These articles are talking about almost the same thing!
+These are almost the same thing!

 \note{This talk is about my quest to find that missing *je ne sais quoi* and unify these two notions.}